How can you obtain child custody without a lawyer?

 Answer:

-5. The willingness and ability of each parent to respect and appreciate the bond between child and other parent
+5. The willingness of each parent to support the child's relationship with the other parent

-The court may order joint or sole legal custody and may set up residency plans which provide for sole or joint physical custody, based upon the best interests of the child.
-KSA 60-16-1610
+The court may grant joint or sole legal custody and establish residency plans for physical custody, based on what is best for the child (KSA 60-16-1610).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.